Hideki Seo

 Hideki Seo (瀬尾 英樹, Seo Hideki) was a Japanese-born French fashion designer and artist.

 Biography

 Hideki Seo was born on 10 May 1974.
 He graduated from the Royal Academy of Fine Arts, Antwerp after studying visual design at the Kyoto University of Art.

 Seo worked as the assistant designer for Azzedine Alaïa in Paris as well as developing his career as an artist.
 His artworks have been shown in various museums throughout Europe and America in recent years.

-Seo died on 21 March 2024, at the age of 49.
+Seo died on 21 March 2024,due to an undisclosed illness at the age of 49.